yoavram/curriculum-vitae/curriculum-vitae.md

 :    *The Evolution of Stress-Induced Hypermutation* - Poster at *MMSB 2010* in Tel-Aviv, Israel – won the **Best poster award**.

 ## Awards
+2015
+:    Travel award from the *Manna Institute for Plants BioSciences* to *Forecasting Evolution?* in Lisbon, Portugal.

 2014
 :    The Ministry of Science and Technology International Education Scholarship to travel to the 2015 **Gordon Research Conference** *on Biological Mechanisms in Evolution*.
 :    Research achievements scholarship from the Life-Science faculty, Tel-Aviv University.